Gabriel Magalhaes: The £25m 'machine' who wowed Arsenal scouts | Goal.com

 While Arsenal fans excitedly wait to hear of confirmation that Gabriel Magalhaes has completed his transfer to north London, there will be some with close connections to the Emirates Stadium who will have somewhat mixed emotions about the deal.

-This move, which will cost the Gunners around £25 million ($33m), has been long in the making.
+This move for the Lille defender, which will cost the Gunners around £25 million ($33m), has been long in the making.

 A new, young centre-back has always been one of the priorities for Arsenal this summer and lots of work has been put into securing what the club believe is the best one out there.